omerkara/omer-kara-personal/README.md

 # [Omer Kara-Personal Website](https://omerkara.netlify.app/) Working Directory

-## Folder Structure for Omer Kara's Personal Website
+## Folder Structure for Omer Kara-Personal

 - `Omer Kara-Personal` folder consists of the HTML and other type of documents.
 - `archetypes` folder consists of all the archetypes.